joaobarcia/Pointsquare/README.md

 * Browse/search through existing concepts and lessons with a soundcloud/rdio/airbnb inspired search UI

-* Do lessons and the website will propagate their knowledge
+* Visualize/execute lessons and the database will propagate and record their knowledge

 - - - -